asamm/web-menion-asamm-com/_posts/2019-05-17-locus-map-nfc.md

 # NFC support

 We may use alternative approach.
-Tasker application allows us to create and control Locus Map over so called `Action tasks` as I described in the [previous post]({{ site.baseurl }}{% post_url 2019-05-17-action-tasks %}).
+Tasker application allows us to create and control Locus Map over so called `Action tasks` as I described in the [previous post]({{ site.baseurl }}{% post_url 2019-05-20-action-tasks-tasker %}).
 What if we should start certain task over NFC tag?

+I'll try to describe two application we already wrote about, that may help us with this task.
+[Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) and [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid).

+If I may suggest, my personal experience: Tasker is more powerful, but lot more complext.
+I personally prefer MacroDroid which has UI closer to what my head is able to consume <i class="far fa-smile"></i>.

+# Over Tasker

 ## 1. Preparation